-- LGBTIQ+ Danmark established Medborgerhuset, the city's first LGBTIQ+ Citizen's House, nestled in a vibrant setting in the heart of Copenhagen.
+LGBTIQ+ Danmark established Medborgerhuset, the city's first LGBTIQ+ Citizen's House, nestled in a vibrant setting in the heart of Copenhagen.
 It serves as a dynamic community centre where people across all ages and backgrounds come together.
-Activities at Medborgerhuset span a wide range: - Social Events: Providing opportunities for members of the LGBTIQ+ community to socialise, network, and forge meaningful relationships. - Cultural Events: Celebrating the rich and diverse tapestry of LGBTIQ+ culture, these events might include "Queers with Church Histories" "The LGBT+ Library" "Queer Meditation" and more. - Present-day Conversations: Organising discussions, talks, or panels on contemporary issues, challenges, and developments pertinent to the LGBTIQ+ community. - Community-building: By allowing networks, individuals, and organisations to host events, Medborgerhuset empowers community members to actively shape and contribute to the cultural and social landscape of the centre.
+Activities at Medborgerhuset span a wide range: Social Events: Providing opportunities for members of the LCBTIQ - community to

+Social Events: Providing opportunities for members of the LGBTIQ+ community to socialise, network, and forge meaningful relationships.

+Cultural Events: Celebrating the rich and diverse tapestry of LGBTIQ+ culture, these events might include "Queers with Church Histories" "The LGBT+ Library" "Queer Meditation" and more.

+- Present-day Conversations: Organising discussions, talks, or panels on contemporary issues, challenges, and developments pertinent to the LGBTIQ+ community. - Community-building: By allowing networks, individuals, and organisations to host events, Medborgerhuset empowers community members to actively shape and contribute to the cultural and social landscape of the centre.